 (Also read: Have You Been Eating Bananas with Milk?
 You Must Read This)

 Milk is a rich source of carbohydrates and proteins

 Diabetics can also enjoy a glass of this wonder beverage for its palmitoleic acid, another healthy fat, protects against insulin resistance.
-So, have it alone or blend it with your favourite fruits to make a shake, milk is great any which way.
-In this scorching weather, you can even make some cooling sherbets with milk or the good-old cold coffee is always great.
+So, have it all by itself or blend it with your favourite fruits to make a shake, milk is great any which way.
+In this scorching weather, you can even make some cooling sherbets with milk or the good-old cold coffee is always a good option.
 Happy World Milk Day!

 (This content including advice provides generic information only.
 It is in no way a substitute for qualified medical opinion.
 Always consult a specialist or your own doctor for more information.
 NDTV does not claim responsibility for this information.)